noncent/pdo_class_wrapper/README.markdown

 <b>Explanations:</b>
 Get array result data by executed SELECT or Select Query.
 You can get result in three formats Array, XML and JSON.
-Just pass 1st param as ‘array’ or ‘xml’ or ‘json’.
+Just pass 1st param as ï¿½arrayï¿½ or ï¿½xmlï¿½ or ï¿½jsonï¿½.
 By default it will return array.

 <b>Example:</b>
 ```php